philschanely/course-web1/_lessons/06-intro-to-css.md

 ![](/images/specificity.png)

 Can you figure out why each line is colored the way it is?

 Here’s an explanation:

 * Line 1 is not in any `<div>` or contained by anything with a `class` or `id`, so it gets the default black color.
 * Line 2 is inside a `<div>` and could be blue thanks to the `div p` selector.
 It is also inside the element that has a `class` of `main-article` so it could also be green thanks to the `.main-article p` selector.
 But it is also inside of an element that has an `id` of `intro`.
 Since the selector `#intro p` is the most specific and applies to this line, it is colored red.
 * Line 3 is not in a `<div>`, so it will not be blue, but it is inside an element that has a `class` of `main-article` so it is styled green.
 * There are no paragraphs inside a `<div>` that is not styled more specifically, so no paragraphs are blue.

 Andy Clarke drew a memorable metaphor in [this article](http://www.stuffandnonsense.co.uk/archives/css_specificity_wars.html).
 Make sure you enlarge the image near the bottom for a chart with memorable examples of specificity.

+### Planning Style

+Before we get busy building out design comps we benefit from thinking broadly about the style of our website.
+Through moodboards and style tiles we can begin to flesh out potential directions for the site's visual style.

+***Read Chapter 1, pp.44--49 from Miller.***

+### Elements of Style Used in Planning

+For sake of our style tiles, let's jump over to another chapter from Miller to investigate elements of web design that relate.
+We'll read a portion of chapter 5 now but save the rest for another module when we're thinking about more details for our full comps.

+***Read Chapter 5, pp.146--157 from Miller.***

+### Web Typography

+We have a lot to take in as we plan typography for our websites.
+Miller devotes an entire chapter to this crucial element, and we benefit from thinking thoroughly about our typography options even now at this planning point in our process.

+***Read Chapter 6 from Miller.***

 ### Prepare to Apply